 MUS 0014.
-Introduction to Commercial Music Production Units: 3
+Introduction to Commercial Music Production

-Advisory: Completion of MECH 10 with grade of "C" or better Hours: 72 (54 lecture, 18 laboratory)
+Advisory: Completion of MECH 10 with grade of "C" or better

 Emphasis on audio concepts including basic and essential audio theory, development of critical listening skills, and perception of audio in the form of acoustic and electrical energy.
 Discussion and exercises in signal flow, recording facility configuration, sound reinforcement system setup and working within different acoustic environments.
 Introductory training in equipment selection and placement as well as basic tracking techniques are offered.
 (CSU)